 Flock Health Checklist

-Below is an introduction to each of the stages covered in the breeding and early pregnancy section.
+Below is an introduction to some of the stages covered in this section.
 To access the full information, and complete your own checklist, speak to your vet today.

-Speak to your vet and book in a Flock Health Checklist consultation today!
+Speak to your vet to complete your personalised Flock Health Checklist!

 1. AHDB Better Returns Sheep Diseases Directory. [ebook] AHDB, p.34.
 Available at: <https://projectblue.blob.core.windows.net/media/Default/Imported%20Publication%20Docs/Sheepdisease-

 2. Fallen Stock Project 2014-15 – Ben Strugnell, Fallen Stock Collection Centre, CountyDurham